The Guernsey Green Fund

 A Guernsey Green Fund must, in accordance with the Rules, comply with one of the criteria listed and the chosen criteria must be set out in the notification to the Commission and within the Scheme’s prospectus.
 It is the decision of the governing body of a Guernsey Green Fund to select the criteria which is most relevant to the Scheme.

-The first set of standards to be added to the list were developed by the joint finance group of multilateral development banks (the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, the European Investment Bank, the Inter-American Development Bank, the International Finance Corporation, World Bank from the World Bank Group and the International Development Finance Club) and provide a flexible framework for entities to adopt and provide a comprehensive understanding of what encompasses climate change mitigation.
+The first set of standards to be added to the list were the Common Principles for Climate Mitigation Finance Tracking - version 2.
+These were developed by the Joint Climate Finance Tracking Group of multilateral development banks and a group of representatives of the International Development Finance Club member banks.
+They provide a flexible framework for entities to adopt and provide a comprehensive understanding of what encompasses climate change mitigation.
 As the Principles are activity based, they do not measure the management of funds and therefore leave it to the respective parties to operate the funds as they see fit.
-At this stage, the Rules will set out the principles as they stand at the time of launch in order to maintain control and oversight.
-The Commission will continuously monitor the Principles and any other criteria that may apply.
-Any future updates will be subject to transitional provisions.

 The Commission will add to the published list of standards where it considers it appropriate and will consider applications for the inclusion of new green criteria however, we would encourage any person wishing to add a new standard to give the Commission adequate time to review the standards and consult third party expert opinion where necessary.

-The fund will need to acquire certification of the fund in one of two ways and provide such certification to the Commission upon application:
+The fund will need to acquire certification in one of two ways and provide such certification to the Commission upon application:

 - Route 1: a declaration from the designated administrator will provide the Commission with a certificate from a suitable independent third party that the prospectus meets the chosen green criteria.
 Details of the relevant third party must be provided to the Commission including the party’s name, address and expertise.